jakelever/tree2maze/README.md

                         Chance of the spiral going clockwise at each layer (0.0-1.0)
   --extendProb EXTENDPROB
-                        Chance of just extending a path without branching or ending (0.0-1.0) --neverDeadend        Never let a path just end even if there are no more children
-  --textmode TEXTMODE   Whether to display the path name along the path
-                        (path), simply at the start (simple) or not at all (none)
+                        Chance of just extending a path without ending (0.0-1.0) --textmode TEXTMODE   Whether to display the path name along the path (path), simply at the start (simple) or not at all (none)